lexytxt/poetryfrom061/messages/i-want-to-be-somebody-to-you.md

 still taste me
 on your pricey cigars?”

-Because I know it’s only momentary but I’d hate to feel that fucking temporary.
+I know it’s only momentary
+but I’d hate to feel
+that fucking temporary.